Our Outreach Mission Statement

 To be God’s hands and presence in the community beyond our doors; for by serving others, we serve Christ (Matthew 25:40)

-Episcopal Relief & Development: For more information about the work of this organization and how you can give, contact Deacon Linda Hale at 509.439.3945 or visit www.episcopalrelief.org.
+Episcopal Relief & Development: For more information about the work of this organization and how you can give, contact The Rev. Anita Slovak at firstname.lastname@example.org or visit www.episcopalrelief.org.

-Imago Dei: Imago Dei Middle School, a member of the National Association of Episcopal Schools, serves local students in grades 5-8 with a focus on breaking the cycle of poverty. for more information, visit www.imagodeischool.org or call Elaine Garcia at email@example.com.
+Imago Dei School: Imago Dei Middle School, a member of the National Association of Episcopal Schools, serves local students in grades 5-8 with a focus on breaking the cycle of poverty. for more information, visit www.imagodeischool.org or call Elaine Garcia at email@example.com.

 Interfaith Community Services: The ICS building is located on the lower parking lot in the Christ the King complex.
 Every month, our church collects food donations for the ICS Food Bank and we also help the organization by charging them only $1 a year for rent!
-Contact Ellen Bowlby, our parish representative for ICS, at 520-744-0590 or firstname.lastname@example.org.
-Additional information may be found at www.icstucson.org)
+Contact the office at 520-297-2551 for more information.
+Additional information may also be found at www.icstucson.org.

 Worker Sisters of the Holy Spirit/Worker Brothers of the Holy Spirit: Members of this canonically recognized order make a lifetime commitment to grow in the fruits of the Spirit.
 The group is currently at work raising money to purchase water purification pills for Haitian families.
-Contact Ginny Berkey at 520-818-2953 or firstname.lastname@example.org— or visit www.workersisters.org.
+Contact Deacon Wendy Guyton at email@example.com – or visit www.workersisters.org.